-The non-orographic gravity parametrization as presented in Chapter 5 accounts for the effects of unresolved non-orographic gravity waves.
+The non-orographic gravity wave drag parametrization (Chapter 5) accounts for the effects of unresolved non-orographic gravity waves.
 These waves are generated in nature by processes like deep convection, frontal disturbances, and shear zones.
-Propagating upward from the troposphere these waves break in the middle atmosphere, comprising the stratosphere and the mesosphere, where they exert a strong drag on the flow.
+Propagating upward from the troposphere the waves break in the middle atmosphere, comprising the stratosphere and the mesosphere, where they exert a strong drag on the flow.
 The parametrization uses a globally uniform wave spectrum, and propagates it vertically through changing horizontal winds and air density, thereby representing the wave breaking effects due to critical level filtering and non-linear dissipation.
+A description of the scheme and its effects on the middle atmosphere circulation can be found in Orr et al. (2010).